 Global Development Awards Competition 2019

-The call for the Japanese Award for Outstanding Research on Development is now closed.
-We invited researchers from developing and transition countries to submit research proposals on the theme of doing research in developing countries: the role of non-academic actors, new communication platforms and leadership in social sciences.
+The 2019 edition of the Japanese Award for Outstanding Research on Development (ORD) categiory was concluded at the GDN conference in Bonn, Germany in October 2019.
+We invited researchers from developing and transition countries to submit research proposals on the theme, 'Doing research in developing countries: the role of non-academic actors, new communication platforms and leadership in social sciences'.
 Learn more.

 Note: There was no Global Development Awards Competition in 2018.